 It is also measured in dioptres; It is used to correct astigmatism.
-If you do not have any astigmatism or have minor astigmatism, this column is left empty.
-The “-” sign is used to correct nearsighted astigmatism, and the “+” sign is used to corrects farsighted astigmatism.
+This column is left empty if you do not have any astigmatism or minor astigmatism.

-This column is only used for astigmatism prescriptions; the numbers written under this column represent the degrees’ angles, not dioptres.
+The numbers under this column represent the degrees’ angles, not dioptres.

 If your prescription includes cylindrical measurements, they must have an axis.

 A number between 1 to 180 represents the axis.
-If the number is 90, then it represents the vertical meridian of your eye, and if it is 180, then it represents the horizontal meridian of your eye
+If the number is 90, it represents the vertical meridian of your eye, and if it is 180, it represents your eye’s horizontal meridian.

 Prism is used to correct vision displacement of double vision; the value is measured in diopters and used to correct image alignment issues.
 There are very few eyeglass prescriptions that include prism.

-These are the things you need to understand about your eyeglasses prescription.
-Most doctors use a similar format to write prescriptions so that anyone can read them easily.
-If you are still having difficulty reading your prescription, you can get help from our experts at Muunel.
+These are the things that you need to understand about your eyeglasses prescription.
+Most doctors use a similar format to write prescriptions so anyone can read them easily.
+Suppose you are still having difficulty reading your prescription.
+In that case, you can get help from our experts at Muunel.